 Communications.
 Maintaining contact between friendly units, for example by providing a separate radio network for inter-unit coordination when forces were spread apart.

-Holding territory, typically to protect friendly supply lines.
+Taking and holding territory, typically to protect friendly supply lines.

 The job necessarily kept them in harm’s way at almost all times, outside of resting or refitting periods.